mttaggart/entropyscan-rs/README.md

 As our goal is to find suspiciously entropic files, it might be useful to be able to set a minimum entropy, under which the tool does not report.
 In this stage, this is handled by a positional argument.

 Also, now that we have two arguments, we include a little `usage()` function, but this is quickly going to become annoying.
 I wonder if there's a better way to handle CLI args in Rust...

+## Stage 3: Clap!

+Before we add another feature, we need to clean up our CLI option management.
+It's time to use [clap](https://github.com/clap-rs/clap) to simplify our CLI configuraiton.
+This constitutes a major rebuild, but it will pay dividends in the long run.